-In his book, the engineer Walter Näher records 732 laps or 2,080 km on the vibration test track.
-So much for 'endurance'.
+In his excellent book, the engineer Walter Näher records 732 laps or 2,080 kilometres on the vibration test track.
+So much for "endurance".
 As for speed, it was not a speedster of the 908/03 variety on the angular track, but an open-wheel car that wrote the crucial chapter.
 On 9 November 1988, Roland Kussmaul drove a lap at IndyCar with a Porsche engine and March chassis in 1:13.28 minutes.
 Kussmaul explains: "There were two versions of the Indycar: one for ovals and one for the tight corners of the urban circuits, where we needed high mechanical grip.
 We tested these on the mountain circuit."
 Norbert Singer later commented on one characteristic of the mountain circuit in particular: "Those hairpin turns!
 They were worse than a car park!"

-In order to be able to drive cars like the 917, which initially had a power output of 580 PS, at high speeds and a good rhythm, the racing department needed a faster track from the end of the 1960s, which Falk designed on behalf of Bott.
-The 2.531 km Can-Am circuit was ready to use from 1971.
-Within the old track, a super-fast right-left section now lay between the 'master curve' and the 'Z slope'.
-At the point where the old 'Z slope' joined the new ultra-fast left bend, the track led over a crest where the car lifted off dangerously.
+In order to be able to drive cars like the 917, which initially had a power output of 580 PS, at high speeds and a good rhythm, the racing department needed a faster track from the end of the 1960s, which Peter Falk designed on behalf of Helmuth Bott.
+The 2.531-kilometre-long "Can-Am circuit" was ready to use from 1971.
+Within the old track, a super fast right-left section now lay between the "master curve" and the "Z slope".
+At the point where the old "Z slope" joined the new ultra fast left bend, the track led over a crest where the car dangerously lifted off.
 Even for Head of Development Ferdinand Piëch, this spot seemed too risky.

-Falk recalls: "Regarding this awkward section, Piëch asked me: 'What on earth did you get up to out there?'
+Peter Falk recalls: "Regarding this awkward section, Piëch asked me: 'What on earth did you get up to out there?'
 He had the crest partially removed."
-But only partially, and so the best way to navigate the 'Piëch chicane' at high speed is still with a good deal of courage and a clenched behind.
-The winding section from 'David's tree' over the 'Flacht peak' to the straight was shortened by the Can-Am right bend.
+But only partially, and so the best way to navigate the "Piëch chicane" at high speed is still with a good deal of courage and a clenched behind.
+The winding section from "David's tree" over the "Flacht peak" to the straight was shortened by the "Can-Am" right bend.

 Every modern racing car from Porsche has driven its first kilometres on the Can-Am circuit.
-It is where new eras in motorsport have been ushered in with what is known in racing as a rollout - the moment when, after many gruelling day and night shifts, a racing car is launched.
+It is where new eras in motorsport have been ushered in with what is known in racing as the "rollout".
+This is the launch of the racing car - the big moment following many day and night shifts.
 On 30 July 1971, the first Porsche racing car with a turbocharger took its first laps.
 Behind the wheel of the 917/10 Spyder, with a 4.5-litre engine and a power output of almost 850 PS, was Jo Siffert.
 The turbo era at Porsche had begun.
 On 2 September, the era of the naturally aspirated engine in Porsche elite sport drew to a close.
-As an experiment, the company had built a 755 PS, 6.5-litre 16-cylinder engine for the 917/10 Spyder, which was very long and, at 320 kilograms, one tenth heavier than the early turbo.
-With tireless effort, Willi Kauhsen achieved a record lap of 51.5 seconds with the engine, before the behemoth was driven into the museum.
+By way of experiment, Porsche had built a 6.5-litre 16-cylinder engine with a power output of 755 PS for the 917/10 Spyder, which was very long and, at 320 kg, one tenth heavier than the early turbo.
+With tireless effort, Willi Kauhsen achieved a record lap of 51.5 seconds with this engine.
+Then the behemoth was driven into the museum.